brandonb927/node-dropbox-blog-thing/README.md

 Let's get started shall we?

+### Amazon EC2 instance (or other Ubuntu server)

 Start by creating an EC2 instance with an Elastic IP if you don't have one, and setup your Security Group with allowing ports 22, 80, and 443 (optional) inbound from any source.
 You can set it up however you like, but for the sake up this project, these are the few ports you need for the server to serve content.

+### Dropbox-cli

 Make sure you server is completely up to-date before you continue.
-Once you've done that, setup the Dropbox-cli client on the server
+Once you've done that, setup the Dropbox-cli client on the server.

     cd ~ && wget -O - "https://www.dropbox.com/download?plat=lnx.x86_64" | tar xzf - ~/.dropbox-dist/dropboxd
     # below is optional, but is used to control the daemon and is very helpful to have
     wget https://www.dropbox.com/download?dl=packages/dropbox.py

+The only outstanding issue now is that if the server reboots or crashes for any reason, you'll have to SSH in and start the Dropbox daemon.
+This is not an ideal circumstance, but one that can be alleviated with a n `init.d` script!

+Create a new file `/etc/init.d/dropbox` and put the contents of this Gist into it: https://gist.github.com/brandonb927/a0b33ecbe6fa8337b0b4

+Now ensure that you you set the script as executable and add it to the server startup sequence

+    chmod +x /etc/init.d/dropbox
+    update-rc.d dropbox defaults

+### Node.js & npm

-Once you've got that setup, go ahead and install the latest version of Node (0.10.30) as of this writing.
+Once you've got Dropbox setup, go ahead and install the latest version of Node (0.10.30) as of this writing.

     sudo apt-get install build-essential libssl-dev git-core rcconf nginx tar xzf node-latest.tar.gz && cd node-v0.10.30